 On the other hand, accrual expenses are the payments that a company is expected to make in the current financial year but pay in another financial year.
 For example, the due date of the electricity bill in December, but the company pays it in January.

-Deferral is just the opposite of accrual and occurs before the due date of the expense or revenue.
+Deferral or deferred is just the opposite of accrual and occurs before the due date of the expense or revenue.
 Deferred expense is the expense that a company pays in advance.
 For example, a company pays rent for a full two years in advance.

 On the other hand, Deferred income is the revenue that a company gets in advance.
 For example, a customer pays money in advance for an order with a delivery date in January.